dcarrsf/app-compose-template/README.md

 ## Clone

-Clone the ui template and the service template.
+Clone the ui template and the api template.

 ```
 $ node ./clone